 Ali holds a Master’s in International Development and Social Change from Clark University, where she later taught Video for Social Change.
 Ali has also taught at Holyoke Community College, and has worked with several international and US-based nonprofits in the fields of education, poverty alleviation, and direct service.
 She has served as the Site Manager for the Interfaith Homeless Shelter in Northampton, MA.
 Over the years she has worked with a number of organizations that use video as a tool for empowerment and impact, including Community Supported Film in Boston, Video Volunteers in Goa, India, and through a collaborative exchange with La Poderosa Media Project in Bahía de Caráquez, Ecuador.
-Ali served as the Outreach Campaign Director for The Breast Archives film project, and also served on the educational and film-selection advisory boards at React to Film.
+Ali served on the Board of Directors of Holyoke Media, and as the Outreach Campaign Director for The Breast Archives film project, as well as on the educational and film-selection advisory boards at React to Film.

 Ali was trained by industry leaders from Working Films and the Fledgling Fund at Reel Change, an intensive course on designing audience engagement campaigns for social issue documentaries.
 Ali also gives Video for Change workshops for young people, activists, nonprofits, and educators.
 She lives in Haydenville, MA.